 Instagram: Perfect for high-quality food photography, Stories for daily specials, and Reels for quick behind-the-scenes content.
 Use location tags and relevant hashtags like #LondonEats or #WeekendGetaway.

-Facebook: Ideal for longer-form content, event promotion, and customer reviews.
+Facebook: Ideal for longer content, event promotion, and customer reviews.
 Share detailed posts about new menu launches or seasonal offerings.
-Facebook's older demographic often has higher spending power, making it valuable for upmarket establishments.
+Facebook's older audience often has higher spending power, which makes it valuable for upmarket venues.

 TikTok: Brilliant for younger audiences and viral potential.
 Quick recipe reveals, satisfying food prep videos, or quirky team challenges work well.
-Don't overthink production quality—authenticity trumps perfection here.
+Don't overthink production quality.
+Authenticity beats perfection here.

-LinkedIn: Often overlooked by hospitality businesses, but perfect for corporate catering, business events, or attracting conference bookings.
-Share professional yet approachable content about your business facilities.
+LinkedIn: Often overlooked by hospitality businesses, but perfect for corporate catering, business events, or conference bookings.
+Share professional yet approachable content about your facilities.

 User-Generated Content and Review Management

-Encourage guests to share their experiences by creating Instagram-worthy moments throughout your venue.
-A stunning feature wall, unique cocktail presentation, or beautifully plated dessert naturally encourages photography.
+Encourage guests to share their experiences.
+Create Instagram-worthy moments throughout your venue.
+A stunning feature wall, unique cocktail presentation, or beautifully plated dessert naturally invites photos.

-Develop a branded hashtag and promote it subtly throughout the customer journey.
-Include it on receipts, table cards, or booking confirmations.
-When guests use your hashtag, reshare their content (with credit) to build community and provide social proof.
+Create a branded hashtag and promote it subtly along the customer journey.
+Add it to receipts, table cards, or booking confirmations.
+When guests use your hashtag, reshare their content with credit.
+This builds community and provides social proof.

-Address reviews promptly and professionally, both positive and negative.
-Thank guests for positive reviews and show how you're addressing any concerns raised in negative feedback.
-This public response shows potential customers that you care about guest experience.
+Address reviews quickly and professionally, both positive and negative.
+Thank guests for positive reviews.
+Show how you're acting on any concerns in negative feedback.
+This public response shows customers that you care about their experience.

 Seasonal and Event-Based Content Planning